 We all had Childhood Heroes…Excerpted from exclusive Jerry Jazz Musician interviews, our guests talk of theirs.

-JJM Who was your hero, Joshua?
+JJM Who were your heroes?

 […] Continue reading »